 Although not applicable here, scenarios that do not report all variables can also be included by rescaling coefficients bn for the variables that are available.
 This rescaling is first achieved within each variable group, or across all remaining groups if one variable group would end up having no reported variables.
 The sum of bn is always unity.

+Acknowledging the subjectivity in our variable weighting, we also explored using only energy variables, as well only emissions variables from our selection (Supplementary Results 2).
+To account for correlation between variables, we adjusted our variable weights using a correlation matrix and hierarchical clustering (Supplementary Methods 1).
+This results in a set of ‘correlation adjusted’ variable weights, with a reduced number of 8 variables utilised following correlation assessment and clustering.
+We adopt an even weighting across the variables as we preserve emphasis on originally higher weighted variables in selection of our representative cluster variables (see Supplementary Methods 1 & Table 1).
+We present our correlation adjusted weights in the main paper but also show results from our full set of variables in Supplementary Results 2.

-The choice of σS,n (radius of similarity) between two scenarios depends on expert judgment and should be seen as an informed yet illustrative choice rather than a conclusive one.
-We define σS,n as the lowest root mean square difference between different IAMs running the same SSP-RCP combination available from ref.
+Our conceptual choice of σS,n (radius of similarity) between two scenarios is guided by expert judgment and should be seen as an informed yet illustrative choice rather than a conclusive one.
+We define σS,n as the root mean square difference between different IAMs running the same SSP-RCP combination available from ref.
 9 using 10-year timesteps from 2020 to 2100.
 This choice is made on the basis that two independent IAMs running the same scenario are structurally different yet subject to a set of common constraints (exogenously provided population and GDP projections, and year-2100 radiative forcing).
-We exclude no-policy, no-mitigation or “business-as-usual” scenarios from determining the distances of σS,n as the Mitigation group variables are zero by definition in these scenarios.
+We explore a range of values between the minimum and maximum of the SSP-RCP model differences, selecting a value that achieves a high median spread in diversity weights across our variables, whilst ensuring a relatively even impact across all variables (Supplementary Results 2).
+For no-policy, no-mitigation or “business-as-usual” scenarios, we remove the Mitigation group variables from determining the distances of σS,n as these are zero by definition in these scenarios.

+Calculation of weighted quantiles

+Quantiles are calculated without interpolation.
+Reported quantile values are the lowest scenario values equal to or above the quantile.
+When applying to weighted distributions, quantiles are calculated using the same approach, but rather than scenarios having an equal weight in the distribution, scenarios contribute according to its assigned weight.
+Therefore, the cumulative sum of weights is used to identify the quantile threshold.